XiansAiPlatform/XiansAi.PublicDocs/docs/2-knowledge/1-manage-knowledge.md

 To create a new version:

-1. Open the instruction details page
+1. Open the knowledge details page on side panel
 2. Click the 'Create New Version' button
-3. Make your changes to the instruction content
+3. Make your changes to the content
 4. Save the new version

 ![Create New Version](../images/create-new-instruction-version.png)